This guide will show you how to use Doppler to provide secrets to CircleCI jobs for both single, and multi-environment build or deployments.

 A common pattern we see is using a custom-built Docker image for CI jobs and we recommend pre-installing the Doppler CLI in that image to remove the install step from your jobs.

-Now you are all set up using the Doppler CLI to provide secrets to your CircleCI jobs in both single, and multi-environment workflows.
+Now you are all set up using your Doppler secrets in CircleCI jobs -- both in single, and multi-environment workflows.